 If you find an AirTag, or a device or third party accessory protected by one, just tap it using your iPhone or any NFC-capable device and be taken to a website that will display a contact phone number for the owner, if they have provided one.

 When will the final spec be available?

-The final specification should be available by the end of this year.
+The final specification for third party manufacturers is available now.
 You can find a little more information here.